 Bank Card Processing

 Canada EFT Processing

-These are a list of terms that are used in payment processing.
+Here is a list of terms that are commonly used in payment processing.

 Automated Clearing House (ACH)